guidoism/adulting/README.md

   "OMG this is so sharp compared to my old knife", yeah that's still not sharp enough.
 There exist knife sharpening services that usually charge a dollar per inch.
 These are the best but they are inconvenient.
 Once you have the money buy an electric home sharpener like the ChefsChoice XV15 then sharpen your knife as needed, maybe twice a year.
+Some people will say that you are going to ruin your knives if you try to do it yourself, but I consider my knife a tool and there may be a time, decades from now, when I have to replace it because of these home sharpenings, but I would much rather have a very sharp knife at all times for several decades then a less sharp knife that lasts a 100 years.